vblanco20-1/vulkan-guide/docs/chapter-4/descriptors_code.md

 ```

-A DescriptorSetLayout holds information about the shape of a descriptor set.
+A `VkDescriptorSetLayout` holds information about the shape of a descriptor set.
 In this case, our descriptor set is going to be a set that holds a single uniform buffer reference at binding 0.

 ```cpp